 Best places to stay in Jimbaran

 - Bali Bobo is a nice upscale hostel with excellent dorms and great atmosphere.
-Click here for the latest rates and here for reviews.

 - Ayana Resort And Spa is one of the overall best resorts in Bali.
 Rooms are absolutely plush.
 There is a beautiful garden, a pool, a fitness center and a spa.
-Click here for the latest rates and here for reviews.

 - Rimba Jimbaran Bali By Ayana is a fabulous resort with spacious modern rooms and a garden with an incredible pool.
 There is a fitness center, a spa, a bar and a restaurant.
-Click here for the latest rates and here for reviews.

-Nusa Dua: Where to stay in Bali for families with children
+Nusa Dua: best for families with children

 Located on the southern tip of Bali, Nusa Dua is thought to be one of the most romantic places in Bali.
 Yet, there are many resorts that cater to families with children.
 Divided in two main areas – the resort part, which is isolated from everything, and Tanjung Benoa, which is where shops and restaurants are located, Nusa Dua has some beautiful beaches with white sand and clear waters – thus making it a good place to stay if you want to bring your kids along.